maurolepore/meetups/code/text-processing/README.md

 ## Regular expressions (aka regex or regexp)

 The same way "%Y" and "%y" are different ways (placeholders) of representing years in date/time objects, regular expressions describe patterns in text using symbols.
 You can search for the literal letter "d" (`pattern = "d"`) or you can search for any digit (0-9) (`pattern = "\\d"`).
+Nearly all of the functions mentioned above for cleaning and parsing can take a regex pattern.

 ### Pattern matching